mauricio-camayo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_07.md

 {{> DiffBox tutorialName="angular-meteor" step="7.2"}}

 4.Create a `server` folder under the root folder.
 Everything inside that folder will run only on the server.
 Now create a folder called `startup` under the `server` folder and create a file called `loadParties.js` under it.
-Now go to `app.js`, cut all the code inside the `if (Meteor.isServer)` statement and place it inside the `loadParties.js` file.
+Now go to `server.js`, cut all the code inside the `if (Meteor.isServer)` statement and place it inside the `loadParties.js` file.
 Again, no need for the if statement anymore because all the code inside the `server` folder runs only on the server.

 {{> DiffBox tutorialName="angular-meteor" step="7.3"}}

 5.Create a file called `routes.js` under the `client` folder.
-Cut the `.config` code that defines the routes and paste it inside that file.
+Cut the code that defines the routes in `app.ng.js` and paste it inside that file.

 {{> DiffBox tutorialName="angular-meteor" step="7.4"}}

 6.Create a folder called `parties` inside the `client` folder. and inside it create another two folders. one called `controllers` and one called `views`.
 7.Create a new file inside the `client->parties->controllers` folder called `partiesList.js`.
-Cut the code for the `PartiesListCtrl` from `app.js` and place it in there.
+Cut the code for the `PartiesListCtrl` from `app.ng.js` and place it in there.

 {{> DiffBox tutorialName="angular-meteor" step="7.5"}}

 8.Create a new file inside the `client->parties->controllers` folder called `partyDetails.js`.
-Cut the code for the `PartyDetailsCtrl` from `app.js` and place it in there.
+Cut the code for the `PartyDetailsCtrl` from `app.ng.js` and place it in there.

 {{> DiffBox tutorialName="angular-meteor" step="7.6"}}